awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func getVoiceConnectorTermination(input: GetVoiceConnectorTerminationInput, completion: @escaping (ClientRuntime.SdkResult<GetVoiceConnectorTerminationOutputResponse, GetVoiceConnectorTerminationOutputError>) -> Void)
 ```

-### getVoiceConnectorTerminationHealth(input:​completion:​)
+### getVoiceConnectorTerminationHealth(input:completion:)

-Retrieves information about the last time a SIP OPTIONS ping was received from
-your SIP infrastructure for the specified Amazon Chime Voice Connector.
+Retrieves information about the last time a SIP OPTIONS ping was received from your SIP infrastructure for the specified Amazon Chime Voice Connector.

 ``` swift
 func getVoiceConnectorTerminationHealth(input: GetVoiceConnectorTerminationHealthInput, completion: @escaping (ClientRuntime.SdkResult<GetVoiceConnectorTerminationHealthOutputResponse, GetVoiceConnectorTerminationHealthOutputError>) -> Void)
 ```

-### inviteUsers(input:​completion:​)
+### inviteUsers(input:completion:)

-Sends email to a maximum of 50 users, inviting them to the specified Amazon Chime
-Team account.
-Only Team account types are currently
-supported for this action.
+Sends email to a maximum of 50 users, inviting them to the specified Amazon Chime Team account.
+Only Team account types are currently supported for this action.

 ``` swift
 func inviteUsers(input: InviteUsersInput, completion: @escaping (ClientRuntime.SdkResult<InviteUsersOutputResponse, InviteUsersOutputError>) -> Void)
 ```

-### listAccounts(input:​completion:​)
+### listAccounts(input:completion:)

 Lists the Amazon Chime accounts under the administrator's AWS account.
-You can filter accounts
-by account name prefix.
-To find out which Amazon Chime account a user belongs to, you can
-filter by the user's email address, which returns one account result.
+You can filter accounts by account name prefix.
+To find out which Amazon Chime account a user belongs to, you can filter by the user's email address, which returns one account result.

 ``` swift
 func listAccounts(input: ListAccountsInput, completion: @escaping (ClientRuntime.SdkResult<ListAccountsOutputResponse, ListAccountsOutputError>) -> Void)
 ```

-### listAppInstanceAdmins(input:​completion:​)
+### listAppInstanceAdmins(input:completion:)

 Returns a list of the administrators in the AppInstance.